Knowing dog language can help us make their lives better. And ours too!

 Your dog does a whole lot better with the right amount of protein, fat, vitamins and other nutrients.
 Some dogs don’t tolerate much fat or dairy, for example.
 There are different theories about raw food, kibble, cooked food, canned food…………but the bottom line is your dog.

-See What’s wrong with our dog to read about an experience we had with our dogs.
+See What’s wrong with our dog to read about an experience we had with our guys.

 If you take a look, you’ll probably get a pretty good idea of how your dog is doing.
 When your dog acts and looks healthy, their stools are normal and their appetite is good, you might be on the right track.
 You can find a diet that works for your pup.
 Dog communication is observation and reading the signs.

 3. I’m bored!